 A one-to-four credit lecture, demonstration, and laboratory course which emphasizes the practical approach to the basic principles of metallurgy.
 The course explores the behaviors of metals subjected to metallurgical processes and explains how desired material properties are attained.
+Prerequisite: Must have completed IT 106.
 This course cannot be used for an Associate of Arts (A.A.), Associate of Science (A.S.), Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree, and may not be transferable for other baccalaureate degrees in Nevada.